elomasney/styled_v1/README.md

 - Displayed to the user on successful submission of the contact email form.
 - If the form is valid, and it was successful, they will be directed to the Thank You page.
 - Features a basic heading layout, alerting the user that the form was sent successfully, and let's them know that someone will repsond to them as soon as possible.
-- A **call to action** button, is located at the bottom 'Check out our Looks'.
-This button directs the user to the Look Book gallery page..
+- A **call to action** button, is located at the bottom 'Check out our Styled Services'.
+This button directs the user to the all products page.

 ### **About App**
 #### **_About Page_**